List of Blue Bloods characters: Jack Boyle

 Erin's ex-husband and Nicky's father, Jack Boyle is a formidable defense attorney.
 Due to his actions after the divorce (including moving away and not keeping in contact with his daughter), Jack is not very well liked by the adults in the Reagan family (although his nephews, Jack and Sean, are both excited to see him when he returns to New York).
 When Danny was framed for narcotics possession, Henry hired Jack as his attorney.

 Jack and Erin briefly got back together after surviving a courtroom hostage crisis, but Erin ended it when it became clear that Jack was only interested in casual dating and didn't want to commit to a marriage.

-Jack did return in 2017 to represent a man that Erin is trying to convict.
+Jack did return in 2017 to represent a man that Erin was trying to convict.
 This time Jack came out on top.
 Erin also learned of Jack's relationship with a woman who is a few years older than Nicky, which did not last long.
-It later seasons, it is revealed that Jack and Erin were continuing to see each other in a casual relationship.
+In later seasons, it is revealed that Jack and Erin were continuing to see each other in a casual relationship.
 Jack is portrayed by Peter Hermann.